Ice Block Machine, Cash Cow Or Cash Pit?

 Or you are loaded and buy a big generator to power a battery of machines and this will run into millions.
 But, how much block do you make to sell and recoup millions and how quickly.

-I may be wrong but my verdict is this, as a struggling man, do not venture into it if electricity is not stable in your place no matter how fertile the market is.
+I may be wrong but my verdict is this, as a struggling man, do not venture into ice block machine if electricity is not stable in your place no matter how fertile the market is.

 There are other profitable Low Capital Business in Nigeria.
 Visit here